Education Act 1944: School meals and milk

 The Education Act 1944 made it a duty of local education authorities to provide school meals and milk.
 The authority could remit the charge for the meal in cases of hardship.
-The Provision of Free Milk Regulations 1946, made under Section 49 of the 1944 act, provided free school milk to all children under 18 in maintained schools from August 1946.
+The Provision of Free Milk Regulations 1946 (SR&O 1946/1293), made under section 49 of the 1944 act, provided free school milk to all children under 18 in maintained schools from August 1946.